csboling/druid/README.md

 python3 download.py > feathers.lua
 ```

-## examples
+## Examples

-druid comes with a bunch of example scripts to help introduce crow's syntax, and spur your imagination with some zany ideas.
+Druid comes with a bunch of example scripts to help introduce crow's syntax, and spur your imagination with some zany ideas.
 Here's the list with a brief description of each (most scripts have a longer description including the assignment of ins and outs at the top of the script):

 - `boids.lua`: four simulated birds that fly around your input
 - `booleanlogic.lua`: logic gates determined by two input gates